TremeschinArchive/ModularMusicVisualizer/README.md

 Another point is that directories on Windows uses `\` instead of (what everything else uses) `/`, Python should convert those automatically, however the shell (where you call commands) might not convert those like `.\path\to\executable.exe` instead of `./path/to/executable.exe`, the second one might not run on Windows.
 This does not apply on the Python scripts as it'll auto convert `/` to `\\`.

-This project isn't extensively tested on Windows, feedback appreciated.

 ## IMPORTANT!!

 <hr>